rdnewman/loba/README.md

 Loba statements are intended to be terse to minimize typing.

 Loba statements are intended to be minimally invasive and atomic.
-They should not have any (much) more impact than regular `puts` or `Rails.logger.debug` statements.
+They should have negligible impact over regular `puts` or logging statements.

 Loba statements are expected to be removed when you're done with them.
 No point in cluttering up production code.

-Loba will always write to STDOUT (i.e., `puts`).
+Loba will generally always write to `$stdout` (i.e., `puts`).
+In addition to `$stdout`, Loba can also be made to write to a log (:debug).
+Writing to `$stdout` can be overridden.

 Loba will work equally well with or without Rails.
-If Rails is present, in addition to STDOUT, Loba can also be made to write to `Rails.logger.debug`.
+If Rails is present and writing to a log is wanted, it will use the Rails log (e.g., `Rails.logger.debug`).

 Loba uses the [rainbow gem](https://rubygems.org/gems/rainbow) to help make trace statements more visible.

 ## Usage

-My advice is to align Loba statements to the far left in your source code (a la `=begin` or `=end`) so they're easy to see and remove when you're done.
+Aligning Loba statements to the far left in your source code (a la `=begin` or `=end`) will make them easier to see and remove when you're done.
+You may though find this somewhat annoying to do if your editor auto-indents.

 #### Timestamp notices:  `Loba.ts`